 The 14.5° loft is another great feature that any golfer with a slow swing speed is going to appreciate.
 If you’re swinging over 100 mph you will find that a lower loft driver is more helpful.

-For those senior or older golfers that find their swing speed is not too fast then an increase in loft will be quite helpful.
+Some senior or older golfers that find their swing speed is not too fast.
+For them an increase in loft will be quite helpful.
 This loft will allow you to carry the ball further and therefore create more distance.

 The 60° lie angle is another feature that works to facilitate a more upright swing path.
 This line angle is steeper again allowing users to stand closer to the ball.
 As we stated earlier this one sure your club they stay square for a longer period of time giving more consistency with your golf game.